DawidSitnik/Digit-Recognition/readme.md

 ### Dataset Preparation

 Before training classifiers the data was transformed with **PCA** to reduce its dimensionality to 40.
-Another modification that was made was feature expanding, which was based on adding some extra attributes which were multiplications of original features xi * xj for i <= j.
+Another modification that was made was feature expanding, which was based on adding some extra attributes which were multiplications of original features xi * xj for I <= j.
 So if we had F attributes at the beginning we should get F + F(F-1)/2 after the transformation.

 ### Final result of the classification
 Each type of classification was performed on the expanded and normal version of the dataset.